Blog

 February 28, 2026 KittyCorner Team

-Scroll through any social media platform, and you will inevitably find thousands of viral videos featuring massively obese, exceptionally round cats.
-They are affectionately labeled with internet buzzwords like “chonky,” “hecking thick,” or “absolute units.”
-The comment sections are invariably filled with people calling them adorable and squishy.
+Scroll through any social media platform, and you will find viral videos featuring rotund cats affectionately labeled “chonky,” “hecking thick,” or “absolute units.”
+The comment sections call them adorable and squishy.

-In the veterinary community, however, there is absolutely nothing cute about a “chonk.”
+In the veterinary community, there is nothing cute about a “chonk.”

-Canine and feline obesity is the single largest, completely preventable health crisis facing domestic pets today.
-Recent veterinary studies indicate a horrific statistical reality: nearly 60% of all domestic cats in the United States and Europe are clinically overweight or obese.
+Feline obesity is the single largest preventable health crisis facing domestic pets today.
+Recent veterinary studies put the numbers at roughly 60% of all domestic cats in the United States and Europe classified as clinically overweight or obese.

-Because owners see so many fat cats online and walking around their neighborhoods, their baseline perception of what a “normal” cat looks like has become severely skewed.
-A biologically healthy, fit cat often looks horrifyingly skinny to a modern owner.
+Because owners see so many heavy cats online and in their neighborhoods, their sense of what a “normal” cat looks like has become skewed.
+A healthy, fit cat can look surprisingly lean to a modern owner.

 How can you objectively tell if your cat needs to lose weight?
-You cannot simply put them on a scale, because an 8-pound Main Coon is skeletal, while an 8-pound Siamese might be perfectly healthy.
-You must learn to perform the same tactile, hands-on assessment that your veterinarian uses: the Body Condition Score.
+You cannot simply put them on a scale, because an 8-pound Maine Coon may be underweight while an 8-pound Siamese is perfectly healthy.
+You need to perform the same tactile assessment your veterinarian uses: the Body Condition Score.

 The Body Condition Score (BCS): The At-Home Test

-The Body Condition Score (BCS) is a visual and physical test that evaluates the amount of fat covering a cat’s bones.
+The Body Condition Score (BCS) is a visual and physical assessment of how much fat covers a cat’s bones.
 It is scored on a scale from 1 (emaciated) to 9 (morbidly obese).
-The absolute perfect, healthiest score for a domestic cat is exactly a 5 out of 9.
+The ideal score for a domestic cat is 5 out of 9.

-You must perform this test using your hands, not just your eyes.
-Many cats have a hanging “primordial pouch” on their belly (which is normal skin, not fat) or incredibly thick, fluffy fur that hides their true shape.
+You must perform this test with your hands, not just your eyes.
+Many cats have a hanging “primordial pouch” (which is normal skin, not fat) or thick fur that conceals their true shape.

-Stand your cat up on all four legs on a flat surface.
-Perform these three tests:
+Stand your cat on all four legs on a flat surface and perform these three tests:

 Test 1: The Rib Check (The Hand Trick)